interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

     MyExtension(bot)
 ```

-Notice how the `Extension` subclass is created inside the `setup` function, and does not need to do any special function to add the extension in beyond being created using the instance.
+Here, the `Extension` subclass is initialized inside the `setup` function, and does not need to do any special function to add the extension in beyond being created using the instance.

 A similar function can be used for cleanup, called `teardown`.
 It takes no arguments, and should be outside of any `Extension` subclass, like so: